 Here’s a list of 8 good second monitors I’ve prepared that are definitely worth your money, and there’s something for everyone that will fit each budget and needs.

 So let’s not waste any time and see what these monitors are all about!

 QUICK OVERVIEW: Best Secondary Monitors

 1. Acer SB220Q

-The first monitor on our list is the Acer SB220Q that’s quite clean build-wise and for under 100$, it’s a great choice for anyone who wants a cheap second monitor that will perform quite well.
+The first monitor on my list is the Acer SB220Q that’s quite clean build-wise and for under 100$, it’s a great choice for anyone who wants a cheap second monitor that will perform quite well.

 There are lots of features on this monitor to check out so let’s jump straight in!

 In terms of value, this monitor is the best secondary monitor if you’re on a budget.
 It doesn’t have the premium color and contrast on its LED screen.